 (i)Draw up a syllabus for the training of umpires and scorers in Canada. (ii)Appoint supervisors, invigilators and oral examiners. (iii) Set and mark questions for all examinations, also to decide on the structure of questions for

 discussions at the oral examinations.

-vi) Assessing and grading of umpires and scorers, umpires and scorers shall be assessed and
+(iv) Assessing and grading of umpires and scorers, umpires and scorers shall be assessed and

-graded as per the I C C guide lines.
+graded as per the MCC guidelines.

 B.Umpires shall be graded as follows: - Level 1 – Qualified to umpire Junior and Senior inter-club cricket, umpires must take level 1 course and pass Level 1 Examination.
 Level 2 - Qualified to umpire Junior and Senior inter-club cricket, inter – league cricket and representative matches.

 Pre-requisite: level 1 certificate,